-#mission2030 stands for something significantly larger, but in the document, this reference remains rather cryptic, at least to outsiders - like us!
-However, #mission2030 actually stands for the Austrian climate and energy strategy, aiming to achieve a climate-neutral, decarbonised energy sector by 2050 (BMNT & BMVIT, 2018, p.
+#mission2030 stands for something significantly larger even though the reference in the document remains rather cryptic, at least to outsiders - like us!
+It is in fact a reference to the Austrian climate and energy strategy, aiming to achieve a climate-neutral, decarbonised energy sector by 2050 (BMNT & BMVIT, 2018, p.
 15).
 One of the concerns identified in the climate and energy strategy relates to mobility, and the switch to electric vehicles is positioned as an important means to achieve the emissions reductions targets of the EU (BMNT & BMVIT, 2018, p.
 16).
 At the same time, the climate and energy strategy highlights the importance of the digitalisation of the energy sector and its potential for overcoming challenges related to the decentralisation of the energy grid (BMNT & BMVIT, 2018, p.
 23).

 One of these concerns is well-reflected in the broadband strategy.
 Home office is discussed there as an effect of the Covid-19 pandemic which is here to stay, in turn driving the need for higher bandwidths (e.g. Amt der Burgenländischen Landesregierung, 2021, p.
 15).
 Accounts of the broadband strategy, on the other hand, stress that deploying fibre optics networks is a way of enabling people to commute less (in particular to Vienna), thus reducing the environmental footprint of the region (Conference 1, 2022; Interview 1, 2022).
-Hidden in plain sight, the reference to the climate strategy tells us something not only about the wider scope of the problem identified by Burgenland,
+Hidden in plain sight, the reference to the climate strategy tells us something not only about the wider scope of the problem identified by Burgenland, but also something about the actors involved: unlike us, they are insiders to this climate strategy and know about #mission2030.
+In fact, as energy providers, they are primary addressees of this other strategy.

-&lt;sup>23 We will encounter the significance of environmental sustainability again in section 4.3, because tasking an energy provider with deploying fibre optics networks creates an opportunity for concerns which are unrelated to telecommunications to play a role in the deployment of these networks.
+We will encounter the significance of environmental sustainability again in section 4.3, because tasking an energy provider with deploying fibre optics networks creates an opportunity for concerns which are unrelated to telecommunications to play a role in the deployment of these networks.
 For now, it is important to note that the broadband strategy does not explicitly address the links between renewable energy generation and telecommunications.
 Its main concern in regards to environmental sustainability is the impact of commuting, and fibre optics networks are regarded as a long-lasting means of reducing the frequency of commuting.